 To authorize release of customer information at the time of application, the applicant completes and signs the VR5060, Permission to Collect Information.

+Refer to A-210: PIN and Signature Procedures for more information on signatures.

 Release to Obtain Records from Other Agencies

 Other agencies and organizations usually require written permission from the individual before releasing personal information (e.g., medical, psychiatric, psychological, and/or social history records) to Texas Workforce Solutions Vocational Rehabilitation Services (TWS-VRS).